michalis0/Cloud-and-Advanced-Analytics/week_14_docker/readme.md

 4. How to publish a container's port to the host

-## Exercise: build and run the sentiment analysis app from week 7
+## Exercise: build and run the app in the exercise folder

 # Part 3: pulling a docker image